elastic/integrations/packages/gitlab/docs/README.md

 This integration is for ingesting logs from [GitLab](https://about.gitlab.com/).

-- `api`: Collect logs for HTTP requests made to the Gitlab API
+- `api`: Collect logs for HTTP requests made to the GitLab API

 - `production`: Collect logs for Rails controller requests received from GitLab.